-The SCIGR in the financial reporting area
+The ICRMS in the financial reporting area

-INWIT is aware that financial reporting has a central role when building and maintaining dialogue and relations with stakeholders, contributing to the creation of positive relations between the company and those it interacts with, helping not only company performance but also creating value for the shareholders.
+INWIT is aware that financial reporting has a central role when building and maintaining dialogue and relations with stakeholders, contributing not only to company performance but also creating value for the shareholders.

 Internal Control over Financial Reporting (hereinafter ICFR) is defined as the set of activities aimed at identifying and assessing the actions or events whose occurrence or absence could partly or completely compromise achievement of the trustworthiness3, accuracy4, reliability5 and promptness6 of the financial reporting.